Automating-GIS-processes/site/docs/lessons/lesson-1/geometry-objects.md

 ingredients of working with spatial data.

-In Python, the library package [shapely](https://shapely.readthedocs.io/) has become the standard tool for working with geo-spatial objects, and for carruing out a range of geometric operations.
+In Python, the library package [shapely](https://shapely.readthedocs.io/) has become the standard tool for working with geo-spatial objects, and for carrying out a range of geometric operations.
 A basic understanding of how *shapely* works is paramount for using higher-level tools, such as, for instance, [geopandas](https://geopandas.pydata.org/) (see [lesson 2](../lesson-2/overview))